msguerra74/Automata/README.md

     - [Google Analytics][]: Web Analytics and Reporting
     - [HTML5 Shiv][]: The defacto way to enable use of HTML5 sectioning elements in legacy Internet Explorer.
     - [jQuery][]: Feature-rich JavaScript library
-    - [Modernizr][]: JavaScript library that detects HTML5 and CSS3 features in the users browser
     - [Respond.js][]: A fast & lightweight polyfill for min/max-width CSS3 Media Queries (for IE 6-8, and more)

 ### Components